mmshahria/GlassboardTech-API-Reference/Companies/GET List Companies.md

 <strong>individuals<strong> `[object]`

-Array object descriptor that encloses the detailed lists of each member associated with the company.
+Array object descriptor that encloses the detailed lists of each individual associated with the company.

 <strong>individual<strong> `objcet`